gokulvasan/MemoryManagementPhaseBasedStressTest/README.md

 RANDOM memory load generator:

-RANDOM: this defines what all randomized.
+RANDOM: Below defines what is randomized.

 	1. selection of amount of mappings in a phase.
 	2. selection between file and anon map.
-	3. selection of size.
+	3. selection of size of mapping.
 	4. Touch of a particular map.
 	5. length of a holding time.
 	6. Amount or how many to touch.